Quickstart

 You can verify that the Gateway resource is created using the following command.

-kubectl get pod -n mif -l gateway.networking.k8s.io/gateway-name=mif
+kubectl get pod -n quickstart -l gateway.networking.k8s.io/gateway-name=mif

 Expected output